PIBSAS/ESP32-S3-WROOM-1-N16R8/README.md

 ![ESP32S3-WROOM-1 N16R8 18Mb RAM 8Mb PSRAM](media/Resultado_5_2.png)

 # The Lazy way:
-- Just Download the Firmware ZIP file, Unzip and read the How To text file.
+- Just Download the Firmware ZIP file(old now[August 2024]), Unzip and read the How To text file.

 > :warning: Files need to be where is esptool or type full path of files ⚠️